-- Ensure that children and young people living in fragile and conflict-affected contexts in the region are included and participate in international climate policy and decision-making, including the UN Framework Convention on Climate Change processes, and the governance structure of the Loss and Damage Finance Fund. - Prioritise climate adaptation in fragile and conflict-affected contexts in the MENA region.
-In particular: - o Scale up investments in inclusive and shockresilient child services and systems to minimise disruptions after climate shocks.
+- Ensure that children and young people living in fragile and conflict-affected contexts in the region are included and participate in international climate policy and decision-making, including the UN Framework Convention on Climate Change processes. - We welcome the COP28 Declaration on Climate, Relief, Recovery and Peace and encourage the prioritisation of climate adaptation in fragile and conflict-affected contexts in the MENA region.
+In particular:

-These include child protection, water and sanitation, education, health and food security.

-- o Treat the climate crisis as a humanitarian crisis and ensure the integration of climate change and environmental degradation across all areas of humanitarian programming. - As part of the Sustainable Development Goals and Paris Agreement commitments, strengthen the resilience and preparedness to climate shocks of the most vulnerable communities in fragile and conflict-affected contexts, working together with national governments, local actors, humanitarian and civil society organisations, and affected communities.
+- Scale up investments in inclusive and shock resilient child services and systems to minimise disruptions after climate shocks.
+These include child protection, water and sanitation, education, health and food security. - o Treat the climate crisis as a humanitarian crisis and ensure the integration of climate change and environmental degradation across all areas of humanitarian programming. - As part of the Sustainable Development Goals and Paris Agreement commitments, strengthen the resilience and preparedness to climate shocks of the most vulnerable communities in fragile and conflict-affected contexts, working together with national governments, local actors, humanitarian and civil society organizations, and affected communities.
 In particular: - o Urgently increase financing for climate adaptation and anticipatory action to address the specific needs of the most vulnerable communities and prevent climate displacement. - Ensure that climate adaptation funding and programming reaches and addresses structural and intersecting inequalities faced by the most vulnerable groups including women, girls, children with disabilities, and the forcibly displaced living in fragile and conflict-affected contexts. - Address the interconnected conflict and climate crises in the MENA region by investing in peacebuilding and conflict resolution support; fostering stability, cooperation and resource management; and prioritising community-led adaptation programmes that can co-benefit peacebuilding efforts. - Ensure effective delivery platforms for Loss and Damage funds directly to local organisations, including women's organisations, working on climate change adaption in conflict-affected nations.